What is Myanmar’s Three Brotherhood Alliance that’s resisting the military?

 The alliance has seen recent gains over military troops, but its successes are limited.

-The Arakan Army (AA), an armed ethnic group in Myanmar, said it seized control of a strategic trade town in the west this week, dealing a blow to the military government and adding to a list of recent army defeats in the country’s continuing civil war.
+The Arakan Army (AA), an armed ethnic group in Myanmar, said it seized control of a strategic trade town in the west this week, dealing a blow to the generals who led a coup in 2021, and adding to a list of recent army defeats in the country’s continuing civil war.

-Paletwa town lies close to the borders of both India and Bangladesh, and is part of a multimillion-dollar sea port project that could soon link India to Myanmar.
+Paletwa in Chin State lies along the Kaladar river close to the borders of both India and Bangladesh, and is part of a multimillion-dollar sea port project that could soon link India to Myanmar.

-“There is not a single military council camp left in the entire Paletwa area,” an AA spokesperson posted on social media.
+“There is not a single military council camp left in the entire Paletwa area,” the AA said in a statement.

-Myanmar’s military government has faced a swarm of resistance fighters since 2021 when it seized power from an elected government.
+Myanmar’s military seized power from the elected government of Aung San Suu Kyi nearly three years ago, triggering mass protests that turned into armed resistance after the army responded with brutal force.

-The Three Brotherhood Coalition or the 3BHA, a collection of armed groups including the AA, has launched surprise offensives and claims to have captured 100 military locations since October.
+The Three Brotherhood Coalition or the 3BHA, a collection of armed groups including the AA, launched a major offensive at the end of October, and has since overrun dozens of military outposts and taken control of several towns in the north near the border with China.

 Here’s what we know about the group: